 I started mining my dream journals of 25 years in 2010.
 I began to type them out and then read them aloud into a recorder.
 I soon realized the first line usually either set the scene, or the cast of character.
 The written document is 20 pages single spaced.

-I projected it as a looped video text this year (2016) in my studio exhibition in Germany.
+I projected it as a looped video text in 2016 in my studio exhibition in Germany.
 It felt less invasive for me for a German audience to read as they didn’t know any of the characters in the dreams.
 I wrote it exactly as I found it in my journals, leaving first and sometimes last names attached.
 Later in my sound work I would turn the names into pronouns to make the work more universal.

 The work is written about in this review (in English and German.)